TABLE OF CONTENTS

 • Check weather

-Here’s a 1-page checklist you can use as an instructor, also including a sample class outline.
+If you’re conducting a Level 1 class, here’s a 1-page checklist you can use as an instructor.
+Here’s a Level 2 class checklist.

 Before you leave, make sure that you’ve packed: